sonar-perl/sonar-perl/README.md

 ## Installing into your SonarQube

-Plugin releases can be downloaded from our [github releases page](https://github.com/sonar-perl/sonar-perl/releases).
+Plugin releases can be downloaded from our [GitHub releases page](https://github.com/sonar-perl/sonar-perl/releases).
 If you want to build a snapshot version from source, you can create it via `./gradlew sonar-perl-plugin:shadowJar` and copy the resulting file (usually suffixed -SNAPSHOT, unless you checked out a release tag) e.g. `sonar-perl-plugin/build/libs/sonar-perl-plugin-0.4.5-SNAPSHOT-all.jar` into the plugins